 Credit cards are usually kept on file and then charged retroactively for additional services or charges, and as the customer may have already left the hotel at this point, they won’t know why or for what they’ve been charged.

-Example: a guest left the hotel and was charged for minibar items and damages in the room.
+Example: A guest left the hotel and was charged for minibar items and damages in the room.
 If the card has been charged without talking to the customer first, it will most likely result in a chargeback from the cardholder’s side.

 Conclusion

-If you’re a Mews property and you have any questions, you can always reach out to Mews support team.
+If you’re a Mews property and you have any questions, you can always reach out to the Mews support team.
 For more tips, please check out our guide on how to prevent fraudulent chargebacks within the Mews platform.

 Do you have a modern hotel payments solution?